 - Your skin type

-- Convenience, as some therapies require repeated doctor visits
+- Convenience, as some therapies require repeated visits to the clinic

-- Cost, as treatments to improve appearance (cosmetic therapies) often aren't covered by medical insurance
+- Cost, as treatments to improve how the skin looks (cosmetic therapies) often aren't covered by medical insurance

 Lifestyle and home remedies

 Many creams, ointments and other products claim to prevent or treat stretch marks.
-Products made of cocoa butter, vitamin E and glycolic acid, for example, aren't harmful, but they probably won't help much either.
+These include products made of cocoa butter, vitamin E and glycolic acid.
+They aren't harmful, but they probably won't help much either.

-Stretch marks usually fade and become less noticeable over time and don't require any specific self-care or home therapy.
+Stretch marks usually fade over time and don't need self-care or home therapy.

 The idea that you can prevent or treat stretch marks by rubbing creams, oils or lotions on your skin is not supported by strong evidence.